microsoft/tilecode/manual.md

 ![fish moves left](pics/fishMoveLeft.JPG)

 Now, if the fish moved left in the previous round and is now next to the grass, let's have it move right.
-Exit the rule editor (button B) and select the ``moved left'' rule:
+Exit the rule editor (button **B**) and select the "moved left" rule:

 ![moved left rule](pics/movedLeft.JPG)